Find Affordable College Courses

 Cleveland, OH

-Cleveland State University did quite well in this year’s ranking of the best places for physics students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the large city of Cleveland, Cleveland State University is a public school with a large student population.
+Cleveland State University came in at #6 in this year’s edition of the Best Value Physics Bachelor’s Degree Schools in Ohio ranking.
+Located in the city of Cleveland, Cleveland State University is a public college with a large student population.

 Cleveland State University undergraduate students pay an average of $11,690 in in-state tuition and fees each year.

-Bowling Green State University - Main Campus did quite well in this year’s ranking of the best places for physics students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the fringe town of Bowling Green, BGSU is a public college with a fairly large student population.
+With a ranking of #7, Bowling Green State University - Main Campus did quite well on this year’s best value schools for physics students working on their bachelor’s degree.
+Located in the fringe town of Bowling Green, BGSU is a public school with a large student population.

 BGSU undergraduate students pay an average of $13,061 in in-state tuition and fees each year.

-The average tuition and fees for an in-state undergraduate at University of Akron Main Campus are $11,880 a year.
+In-state tuition fees for undergraduate students at University of Akron Main Campus are $11,880 per year.

-Read full report on Physics at University of Akron Main Campus
+Full Physics at University of Akron Main Campus Report

 As a testament to the quality of education it offers, Miami University - Oxford also is in the top 20% of our Best Physics Bachelor’s Degree Schools in Ohio ranking.